-An energy audit is the assessment of your home’s efficiency.
-An audit will consist of both interior and exterior inspections, as well as a blower door test that will measure how airtight the structure is.
-Using the blower door along with many other tricks and tools, the auditor can find all the weak spots in your house.
+An energy audit is an assessment of your home’s efficiency.
+An audit will consist of interior and exterior inspections and a blower door test that will measure how airtight the structure is.
+Using the blower door and many other tricks and tools, the auditor can find all the weak spots in your house.

-Once problem areas are identified, we can formulate a plan on how to address these problem areas, improve your home’s efficiency, and get you more bang for your buck.
+Once problem areas are identified, we can formulate a plan to address these problem areas, improve your home’s efficiency, and get you more bang for your buck.
 Invictus Spray Foam is located in Newton.
-We serve southern New Hampshire, Southern Maine, Northern Massachusetts and beyond.
+We serve southern New Hampshire, Southern Maine, Northern Massachusetts, and beyond.

 Invictus Spray Foam has fostered a close partnership with Efficiency Maine.
 This creates many great opportunities for our customers.
 We are registered with Efficiency Maine to perform insulating upgrades, energy auditing, and air sealing.

 With our audits or insulation, you can receive many great rebates and financing options from Efficiency Maine.
 Efficiency Maine offers several types of low-interest loans covering up to 100% of the project cost.
 In most cases, the energy savings outweigh the loan payments, leaving you saving money almost instantly.